Protecting Commercial Fishermen from Preventable Diseases

 Who is liable for the spread of preventable disease on a commercial fishing vessel?

 The skipper has a responsibility to create a clean and healthy work environment.
 Part of that responsibility is communicating the consequences of poor hygiene and communicable diseases in a confined living and working environment.
-Crewmen have a responsibility to wash hands, keep themselves clean and let the skipper know when they are sick.
+Crewmen have a responsibility to wash their hands, keep themselves clean and let the skipper know when they are sick.

 Seek the help of a maritime injury attorney